 Coca-Cola North America

-Sold in stores nationwide, the 12-ounce cans will be available in three flavors: Dark Blend, Vanilla and Caramel.
-They will also have more than double the caffeine (69 milligrams) than a regular 12-ounce can of Coke (34 milligrams.)
+No matter your preferred flavor and sugar total, though, each can packs a jolt.
+They have more than double the caffeine (69 milligrams) than a regular 12-ounce can of Coke (34 milligrams.)
 Even Diet Coke “only” has 46 milligrams.
-They will still have a lot less caffeine than an equivalent product sold in stores.
-A 12-ounce bottle of Dunkin’ Donuts Iced Coffee, for example, has 327 milligrams of caffeine.
-But as a soda they’re pretty much caffeine bombs.
+Coca-Cola With Coffee will still have a lot less caffeine than equivalent products sold in stores though.
+For example, a 12-ounce bottle of Dunkin’ Donuts Iced Coffee has 327 milligrams of caffeine.
+However, as a soda option, they’re pretty much caffeine bombs.

 Coca-Cola North America